Google possibly misinterpreted the language of an article as German

 Updated: 2006-02-04.
 The following is no longer true and back to normal... somehow.

 It turns out that, my hiding email addresses article has shifted over to another Google universe.
-It appears and ranks better on Google Deutschland, then Google Canada, even though the content (and the headers sent) is natively in English.
+It appears and ranks better on Google Deutschland than Google Canada, even though the content (and the headers sent) is natively in English.

-However, on Google Canada, it explicitly offers an option to be 'translated' to respecting language.
-Somewhere down the line an article which resides on a .ca TLD, jumped over to the dark side, disguising itself in German language.
+However, on Google Canada, it offers an option to be translated to respective language.
+Somewhere down the line an article which resides on a .ca TLD, disguises itself in German language.

-This makes no sense considering two factors; the TLD, and the content/headers that I have and sent.
+This makes no sense considering two factors; the TLD and the content/headers that I send.

-On .de the article ranks better simply because there are less competing articles then the SERPs on .ca for the same keywords - straight forward.
+On .de the article ranks better simply because there are less competing articles than the SERPs on .ca for the same keywords - straight forward.

-My best guess is that, the German community picked up on the article better then the English.
-The backlinks are outweighed towards the German community, in terms of their own [site's] content language.
-Therefore, it only seems common sense (if there is such a thing) to be able to conclude that because it is recognized more so by the German side, the Google engine emphasizes or at least concludes that a given page is in popularized language.
+My best guess is that, the German community picked up on the article more than the English.
+The backlinks are outweighed towards the German community in terms of their own [site's] content language.
+So, the obvious conclusion is that because it is recognised more so by the German side, the Google engine emphasises or at least concludes that a given page is in popularized language.

-[Google German, if you are reading this..
-I want my article back!]
+Dear Google German, if you are reading this..
+I want my article back, or you should just fix this up. :)

 Why do you think this is so?